ALBANIAN HOLIDAY IN VILA AMANTIA

 What is the religion in Albania?

 Albanians have a very relaxed attitude to religion.
-65 per cent are said to be Muslims, 25 per cent are Orthodox and 10 per cent are Catholics, but they live (and are buried) peacefully side by side.
+65 per cent are said to be Muslims, 25 per cent are orthodox christians and 10 per cent are Catholics, but they live (and are buried) peacefully side by side.

 Is a visa necessary to get into Albania and how about insurance?

-No. You don’t need a visa, but it is always a good idea to check your travel insurance.
+No. You don’t need a visa.
+Just bring your passport, yours cars green card and it is always a good idea to check ones travel insurance.

 OUR GUESTS SAY